MpoMp/quarkus-prototype/WISDOM.md

   - Precedence (evaluation starts from right); `system <- env <- application.properties`
   - Example with env var, run with `GREETING="STAHP" mvn quarkus:dev` which will override the application config.
 - Why multi-module with separate apps is not encouraged by the Quarkus Maven setup; https://github.com/quarkusio/quarkus/issues/42750#issuecomment-2309537445
+- `/q/swagger-ui` can also be enabled on production.
+Document available `/q/openapi`.